wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 ### Add the action command submit handler to the bot

-Next, add a handler to process the message when the messaging extension's Adaptive card is submitted.
+Next, add a handler to process the message when the messaging extension's Adaptive Card is submitted.
 Add the following method to the `PlanetBot` class in the **./scr/app/planetBot/planetBot.ts**:

 ```typescript
 protected handleTeamsMessagingExtensionSubmitAction(context: TurnContext, action: MessagingExtensionAction): Promise<MessagingExtensionActionResponse> {